introlab/opentera-webrtc/README.md

 ## Frontend

-* The Javacript libary is used for our [opentera WebRTC teleoperation frontend](https://github.com/introlab/opentera-webrtc-teleop-frontend).
+* The Javacript library is used for our [opentera WebRTC teleoperation frontend](https://github.com/introlab/opentera-webrtc-teleop-frontend).

 ## Examples